FACTBOX-Front runners in development of antibody drugs against COVID-19 | Health

 * It also signed a deal to supply 10,000 doses to Canada.
 REGENERON

-* The single-dose antibody cocktail Ronapreve, known as REGEN-COV in the United States and developed by Regeneron and Roche is a combination of two antibodies (casirivimab and imdevimab), and can be taken via injection or infusion. * Mid-July, Japan became the first country to authorise the treatment, swiftly followed by the United States and Britain.
+* The single-dose antibody cocktail Ronapreve, known as REGEN-COV in the United States and developed by Regeneron and Roche is a combination of two antibodies (basiliximab and imdevimab) and can be taken via injection or infusion. * Mid-July, Japan became the first country to authorize the treatment, swiftly followed by the United States and Britain.

 * REGEN-COV has now received emergency approval from more than 20 countries for both the prevention and treatment of the virus. * On Nov.
 11, the EU drug regulator recommended Ronapreve for treatment in patients over 12 who do not require oxygen support and are at high risk of severe disease, and for prevention in people over 12 weighing at least 40 kilograms (88 lb).